Posted on :: Tags: ,

 The left component tracks errors; the right tracks consumption.
 The key fact is the always in p's grade: p is guaranteed to consume input on every success, and that is what makes the recursion safe.
 The ge on the left is unconstrained.
 The result grade ⟨never, possibly⟩ says many p itself never fails and may or may not consume input.
 Each parser type carries a grade of this kind, and the Parser type is a graded monad over these grades.

 To the best of my knowledge, the only practical implementation of a total parser combinator library is agdarsec, by Guillaume Allais (paper, 2018).
 The original library is in Agda but has been ported to Rocq (parseque) and Idris (tparsec).
-Earlier, Danielsson 2010 introduced the first total parser combinator library based on Brzozowski derivatives, but the approach has not seen practical adoption.
+Earlier, Danielsson 2010 introduced the first total parser combinator library based on Brzozowski derivatives.
 I'll compare prim-parser to both in the Related work section.

 Original contributions